-When you hire employees, you not only have to pay their wages but will also have to cover the associated payroll taxes, workers Comp and Administration Cost which are all added to each invoice you receive when you report your hours to us.
+When you hire employees, you have to pay their wages and cover the associated payroll taxes, Workers’ Comp and Administration Cost, which are all added to each invoice you receive when you report your hours to us.
 Payroll taxes include Social Security and Medicare taxes (FICA taxes) and unemployment taxes.
-Workers Compensation is mandatory by law in all states other than Texas.
+Workers’ compensation is mandatory by law in all states other than Texas.

 |Percentage of Employee Wages||Income Cap on Taxes||Total Cost for Employee Earning $30,000 Annually|

 |Social Security Taxes||6.20%||$127,200 (tax year 2017) $128,700 (tax year 2018)||$1,860|